AZtecFeature

 The integration of AZtecFeature with the other modules in the AZtec nanoanalysis suite enables seamless transitions between different techniques and sensors.

-For example, if a particle of specific interest is identified during an automated run, it can be relocated and an X-ray or EBSD map acquired in seconds.
-AZtec’s advanced TruMap and TruPhase functionality correct for overlaps and background variations in EDS data and identify phases unambiguously by combining EBSD and EDS data.
+For example, if a particle or grain of specific interest is identified during an automated run, it can be relocated and an X-ray or EBSD map acquired in seconds.
+The advanced AZtec TruMap and TruPhase functionality correct for overlaps and background variations in EDS data and identify phases unambiguously by combining EBSD and EDS data.
+Alternatively, WDS can be used to determine trace element concentrations or to resolve complex overlaps.

 Integration enables:

-Oxford Instruments’ Ultim Max Silicon Drift Detector comes in a range of sizes to suit budget and application - from 40 mm2 for basic microanalysis up to an astounding 170 mm2 for advanced nanoanalysis.
+AZtecFeature works best with Oxford Instruments’ Ultim Max SDDs which come in a range of sizes to suit budget and application – 40 mm2 for basic microanalysis up to an astounding 170 mm2 for advanced nanoanalysis.

 All Ultim Max detectors provide:

-For applications that do not demand the full Ultim Max performance, x-act is available.
+For applications that do not demand the full Ultim Max performance, Xplore is available.
 It is a fully quantitative 10 mm2 SDD with excellent performance at low and high count rates.

 When used in automated process control, adding one or more extra detectors can significantly enhance the sample throughput.

-For challenging applications, where very small particles or particles on beam sensitive sample such as some polycarbonate filters are being is not an option.
+For challenging applications, where very small particles or particles on beam sensitive substrates are being analysed, traditional, high energy (e.g. 20kV) analysis may not be an option.
 In such cases multiple detectors can provide an effective solution to enhance the collection efficiency so that particle detection can progress rapidly.
 For samples where particle size varies significantly, shadowing of smaller particles by larger particles can be a significant issue when only one detector is used.
 Having at least two detectors mounted on opposing ports can overcome these shadowing effects.

 A multiple detector system not only achieves faster sample throughput, it also reduces the effect of shadowing.